johnfactotum/runesmith/README.md

 - No support for name aliases
 - The UI is not responsive.
 No support for smaller screens.
 - It's a bit slow to start.
 It loads all data, about 1.6 MB, at once.
 Though this is less of a problem if you run it locally.
 - It renders all characters in a block or script; no optimizations such as lazy loading or "virtual" rendering.
 In practice, though, the performance seems acceptable.
-Firefox seem to handle it particularly well.
+Firefox seems to handle it particularly well.
 - Poor support for showing ranges in Han, Hangul, and Tangut.
 It requires an additional click when browsing by script, and it shows the wrong character name.
 There's no support for Unihan, either.
-To be fair, for Hangul, it's easy enough to use normalization to convert between precomposed syllables and decompsoed *jamo*, so it's not really an issue.
+To be fair, for Hangul, it's easy enough to use normalization to convert between precomposed syllables and decomposed *jamo*, so it's not really an issue.